 You are most likely already a leadership expert to someone.

-One of my first posts was about the importance of understanding leadership communities.
-Everyone has one.
-Some of our leadership communities are large and some are small.
-Most likely, they will grow over time.
 But regardless of the size of your leadership community or platform, it is almost certain that someone looks to you for influence.
 This means you are an “expert” to them.
 If you are a supervisor, your leadership expertise probably influences your subordinates more than another other person’s.
-The same can be said of your children if you are a parent.
-If you own or operate a business, at some level you are an expert to your customers.
-If you write or blog, you lead your readers.
+The same can be said if you are the parent of young children.
+If you operate a business, at some level you are an expert to your customers.
+If you write or blog, you influence your readers.
 If you interact with, instruct, or teach others, you are an expert to them.
-Friends who ask your advice on anything consider you an expert enough to ask.
+Friends who value your advice on anything at all (including leadership) consider you an expert enough to ask.

 A title does not make a leader.